Halloween Peppermint Creams

 Instructions

-1. Mix the sugar, milk and peppermint oil in a bowl until you have a firm-ish dough (you may need to sprinkle a little extra sugar on to make it dry enough to handle).
+1. In a bowl, mix the icing sugar, evaporated milk, and peppermint oil until you have a firm-ish dough.
+If the mixture is too sticky, sprinkle a little extra sugar to make it dry enough to handle.

 Notes